 This lesson will be taking a look at how vaccines are used to produce an immune response by examining:

-The dead or weakened virus that's injected is an example of an antigen.
+The dead or dissected virus that's injected is an example of an antigen.
 Antigens are things that elicit an immune system response.
 A vaccine causes the body to produce active immunity.
 This means is that it causes the body to produce antibodies against that specific antigen that has been injected.

 If you get the flu vaccine, you're going to be producing antibodies against that flu virus.
 If you get the polio vaccine, your body produces antibodies against the polio virus.
 The vaccines are generally used against viruses.
 They are sometimes used against certain types of bacterial infections as well.

 When you get a vaccine, a secondary booster shot may be required.
-It helps your body produce a secondary response, which forms more effector and more memory cells.
+It helps your body produce a secondary response, which forms more effector and memory cells.
 It provides a longer lasting protection against that.

 Chances are you have had a polio vaccine.
-When you were injected with this vaccine, the B-cells in your body produced the antibodies to allow your body to fight this virus.
+When you were injected with this vaccine, the B cells in your body produced the antibodies to allow your body to fight this virus.
 If you ever do come in contact with the virus, your body has these defenses to fight polio before it can cause you to become ill.
-This is because the memory cells this vaccine caused your body to make can produce antibodies very quickly
+This is because the memory cells this vaccine caused your body to make can produce antibodies very quickly.

 Keep up the learning and have a great day!